f5devcentral/f5-distributed-cloud-labs-101/networking/docs/lab3/tcplb.rst

 - Enter ip: 10.1.20.5
 - Site: [unique name]-udf
 - Port: 8443
-- Select Network on this site: Outside Network
+- Select Network on this site: Inside Network

 Under "List of Health Checks" select the option to create a new Health Check